emlyqi/AgriPlant/README.md

 # AgriPlant

-This game was made during the 36-hour Katy Youth Hacks hackathon and won best design.
+This game was made during the 36-hour Katy Youth Hacks hackathon and won the Best Design Award.
 Play it [here](https://agriplantgame.web.app/)!

 AgriPlant is an interactive game that serves to educate users on agricultural sustainability.
 It features trivia questions, information cards, and basic simulations of real-life sustainability practices all while providing an engaging gameplay scenario suitable for interested learners.